brotatotes/bht-automation/bht gen 3/Luke/Chapter 20/Luke 20 3 bht.md

 ### John Gill:
-1. "I will also ask you one thing, and answer me..."
+1. "I will also ask you one thing, and answer me."
-2. "This was a prudent decline to avoid the snare they laid for him."
+2. "...this was a prudent decline to avoid the snare they laid for him, so it was not an impertinent reply to them."
-3. "It was not an impertinent reply to them; since it led on to a proper answer to their question."
+3. "It led on to a proper answer to their question, as appears by the case proposed."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:21:58
+- Timestamp: 12-25-2023 21:16:21
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 86
+- BHT Word Count: 65
-- BHT Commentary Usage: 40.0%
+- BHT Commentary Usage: 43.4%
-- BHT Quality Score: 0.9340040046962015
+- BHT Quality Score: 1.1016844013886635
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (53):
-	['a', 'account', 'allows', 'also', 'an', 'and', 'answer', 'approach', 'ask', 'attempt', 'avoids', 'but', 'by', 'dealing', 'declining', 'deliberate', 'deliver', 'direct', 'ensnare', 'fitting', 'for', 'him', 'his', 'i', 'in', 'inquiry', 'instead', 'instruction', 'into', 'jesus', 'leaders', 'me', 'not', 'of', 'one', 'only', 'opportunity', 'presents', 'provide', 'provoking', 'question', 'reflects', 'religious', 'response', 'revelation', 'safeguards', 'shrewd', 'skillfully', 'strategic', 'term', 'the', 'their', 'them', 'thing', 'this', 'thought', 'through', 'to', 'transforms', 'trap', 'use', 'will', 'with', 'word', 'you']
+	['a', 'also', 'and', 'answer', 'ask', 'astuteness', 'avoid', 'both', 'by', 'chief', 'choice', 'craftily', 'discernment', 'displaying', 'doing', 'elders', 'fitting', 'for', 'handling', 'he', 'his', 'i', 'in', 'is', 'jesus', 'me', 'of', 'one', 'priests', 'proper', 'prudent', 'question', 'reply', 'response', 'says', 'scribes', 'sets', 'situations', 'snare', 'so', 'stage', 'the', 'their', 'thing', 'thus', 'to', 'tricky', 'way', 'will', 'wisdom', 'with', 'words', 'you']
-- ChatGPT injected words (significant words only) (39):
+- ChatGPT injected words (significant words only) (30):
-	['account', 'allows', 'answer', 'approach', 'ask', 'attempt', 'avoids', 'dealing', 'declining', 'deliberate', 'deliver', 'direct', 'ensnare', 'fitting', 'inquiry', 'instead', 'instruction', 'jesus', 'leaders', 'opportunity', 'presents', 'provide', 'provoking', 'question', 'reflects', 'religious', 'response', 'revelation', 'safeguards', 'shrewd', 'skillfully', 'strategic', 'term', 'thing', 'thought', 'transforms', 'trap', 'use', 'word']
+	['answer', 'ask', 'astuteness', 'avoid', 'chief', 'choice', 'craftily', 'discernment', 'displaying', 'elders', 'fitting', 'handling', 'jesus', 'priests', 'proper', 'prudent', 'question', 'reply', 'response', 'says', 'scribes', 'sets', 'situations', 'snare', 'stage', 'thing', 'tricky', 'way', 'wisdom', 'words']

 ### Logs
-- Attempt 1 BHT: I will also ask you one thing, and answer me...
-The use of the word word in this verse is significant, as it suggests a deliberate choice of Jesus to respond to the religious leaders.
-It was a prudent decline to avoid the snare they laid for him, while also leading to a proper answer to their question.
-By posing an additional question before giving his own response, Jesus skillfully navigates the situation and turns their trap into an opportunity for teaching and revelation.
+- Attempt 1 BHT: In Luke 20:3, Jesus responds to the chief priests, scribes, and elders by stating, I will also ask you one thing, and answer me.
+This intentional choice of words by Jesus is a wise way to avoid the snare the religious leaders were trying to trap Him in, as well as a clever response to their question.
+It leads to a proper solution to the issue at hand.
+This emphasizes Jesus' discernment and demonstrates His ability to navigate difficult situations with wisdom and insight.
-- 🔄 Luke 20:3 (attempt 1, 84 words, 45.16% quotes quality score: 1.211495765984002, V2 normalized quality score: 31.63, commentator tiers 1-3: 37.69%, 0.0%, 62.31%)
+- 🔄 Luke 20:3 (attempt 1, 83 words, 38.1% quotes quality score: 1.0150024165934928, V2 normalized quality score: 25.09, commentator tiers 1-3: 56.76%, 0.0%, 43.24%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: I will also ask you one thing, and answer me...
-Jesus' clever use of the word word in this passage shows his intentionality in responding to the religious leaders.
-He tactfully avoids their trap by declining to give a direct answer, instead posing an additional question.
-This not only prevents their snare, but also allows Jesus to provide a proper response to their query.
-With this approach, Jesus skillfully turns their attempt to corner him into an opportunity for teaching and revelation.
+- Attempt 2 BHT: In his response to the chief priests, scribes, and elders, Jesus employs a shrewd strategy by saying, I will also ask you one thing, and answer me.
+This choice of words not only helps Him avoid their trap but also serves as a clever counter to their question.
+It ultimately leads to a satisfactory resolution.
+This showcases Jesus' discernment and showcases His aptitude for navigating challenging scenarios with wisdom and insight.
-- 🔄 Luke 20:3 (attempt 2, 82 words, 41.27% quotes quality score: 1.0717716276498797, V2 normalized quality score: 26.98, commentator tiers 1-3: 42.02%, 0.0%, 57.98%)
+- 🔄 Luke 20:3 (attempt 2, 71 words, 41.38% quotes quality score: 0.7735653389913135, V2 normalized quality score: 17.07, commentator tiers 1-3: 44.52%, 0.0%, 55.48%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: I will also ask you one thing, and answer me...
-Jesus' strategic use of the term word in this account reflects his deliberate approach to dealing with the religious leaders.
-By declining to provide a direct response, Jesus avoids their trap and instead presents them with a thought-provoking question.
-This not only safeguards him, but also allows him to deliver a fitting answer to their inquiry.
-Through his shrewd response, Jesus skillfully transforms their attempt to ensnare him into an opportunity for instruction and revelation.
+- Attempt 3 BHT: In response to the chief priests, scribes, and elders, Jesus craftily says, I will also ask you one thing, and answer me.
+His choice of words is both a prudent way to avoid their snare and a fitting reply to their question.
+By doing so, He sets the stage for a proper response, thus displaying His astuteness in handling tricky situations with wisdom and discernment.
-- 🔄 Luke 20:3 (attempt 3, 86 words, 40.0% quotes quality score: 0.9340040046962015, V2 normalized quality score: 22.4, commentator tiers 1-3: 37.26%, 0.0%, 62.74%)
+- 🔄 Luke 20:3 (attempt 3, 65 words, 43.4% quotes quality score: 1.1016844013886635, V2 normalized quality score: 27.97, commentator tiers 1-3: 43.61%, 0.0%, 56.39%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: I will also ask you one thing, and answer me...
-The intentional use of the word word in this passage highlights Jesus' calculated approach towards the religious leaders.
-By skillfully declining to directly answer their question, Jesus avoids their trap and instead poses another thought-provoking query.
-This astute maneuver not only protects Jesus, but also paves the way for him to provide a suitable response to their inquiry.
-Through his wise response, Jesus skillfully transforms their attempt to ensnare him into an opportunity for teaching and revelation.
+- Attempt 4 BHT: In Luke 20:3, Jesus tactfully responds to the chief priests, scribes, and elders by stating, I will also ask you one thing, and answer me.
+This skillful choice of words is a wise means of avoiding the trap they had set while simultaneously offering a pertinent reply.
+It leads the conversation in a direction where Jesus can provide a suitable answer to their initial question.
+This showcases His prudence and ability to navigate complex situations with discernment and wisdom.
-- 🔄 Luke 20:3 (attempt 4, 88 words, 39.39% quotes quality score: 1.0587271014673085, V2 normalized quality score: 26.55, commentator tiers 1-3: 44.38%, 0.0%, 55.62%)
+- 🔄 Luke 20:3 (attempt 4, 78 words, 38.1% quotes quality score: 0.9700715372332169, V2 normalized quality score: 23.6, commentator tiers 1-3: 55.09%, 0.0%, 44.91%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: I will also ask you one thing, and answer me...
-Jesus' use of the word word in this context signifies a deliberate choice to respond to the religious leaders.
-By skillfully evading their trap, Jesus deftly poses a counter-question.
-This not only safeguards him but also enables him to deliver a fitting answer to their inquiry.
-Through this wise approach, Jesus transforms their attempt to ensnare him into a valuable opportunity for teaching and revelation.
+- Attempt 5 BHT: In response to the chief priests, scribes, and elders, Jesus shrewdly states, I will also ask you one thing, and answer me.
+This response serves as a cautious decline to avoid the snare they had laid for Him and demonstrates His ability to navigate such situations with prudence.
+Moreover, it leads to a valid answer to their question, indicating the relevance and purpose of the inquiry posed by Jesus.
-- 🔄 Luke 20:3 (attempt 5, 76 words, 39.29% quotes quality score: 0.9224965558268297, V2 normalized quality score: 22.02, commentator tiers 1-3: 41.83%, 0.0%, 58.17%)
+- 🔄 Luke 20:3 (attempt 5, 69 words, 45.45% quotes quality score: 1.0076001915683606, V2 normalized quality score: 24.85, commentator tiers 1-3: 42.06%, 0.0%, 57.94%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 20:3 bht prompt v0.8 (86 words, 40.0% quotes)
+- ✅ Luke 20:3 bht prompt v0.8 (65 words, 43.4% quotes)
-- quality score: 0.9340040046962015, V2 normalized quality score: 22.4, commentator tiers 1-3: 37.26%, 0.0%, 62.74%)
+- quality score: 1.1016844013886635, V2 normalized quality score: 27.97, commentator tiers 1-3: 43.61%, 0.0%, 56.39%)